Praise for Surfacing:

 Towards the end of the collection, Five spice, is a well-crafted mix of taste, colour and smell.
 Again, the theme of loneliness hits hard, with take-away food the only warmth and comfort.
 The final piece, Today birdsong is turned up loud, is another wonderful poem, full of sights and sounds, hope, anxiety and joy.
 An inspirational finish.’
 Ion Corcos, poet, and Lisa Reily, writer

-The wonderful Sammi Cox has written a great review of the book, to read it click here.
+Sammi Cox has written an excellent review of the book, to read it click here.

 ‘The poems in Surfacing are fresh and inspiring.
 Written with skill and bravery as Gwilym takes us on a powerful journey through illness to emerge strong and resilient.
 It is a fine collection and ultimately uplifting, but it is the uncompromising journey that stays in the mind, and the knowledge that this could happen to any of us.’
 Jim Bennett, The Poetry Kit